Consensys/python-solidity-parser/README.md

 # python-solidity-parser
 A Solidity parser for Python built on top of a robust ANTLR4 grammar

 **ⓘ** This is a **python3** port of the [javascript antlr parser](https://github.com/federicobond/solidity-parser-antlr) maintained by [@federicobond](https://github.com/federicobond/).
-Interfaces are intentionally following the javascript impelementation and therefore not pep8 compliant.
+Interfaces are intentionally following the javascript implementation and are therefore not pep8 compliant.

 ## Install